Hotel Rate Monitoring API for Competitor Pricing

 Why it is different

-Many travel products stop at extraction.
-Hotel Rate Monitor API adds a packaging layer that makes the data easier to consume in real workflows.
-It is published as an API-style Actor in Standby mode, which improves usability for technical buyers who want request-response access, and it organizes the product around opportunity feeds, reports, and delivery bundles rather than undifferentiated raw results.
+Many travel data products stop at extraction.
+Hotel Rate Monitoring API for Competitor Pricing adds a packaging layer that makes the output easier to consume in real workflows.
+It is published as an API-style Actor in Standby mode, which improves usability for technical buyers who want request-response access, and it is organized around opportunity feeds, reports, and delivery bundles rather than undifferentiated raw results.

 | Differentiator | Practical value |